demisto/content/Packs/AzureLogAnalytics/Integrations/AzureLogAnalytics/README.md

 In the self-deployed mode you can authenticate, by using one of the following flows:

-- Authentication code flow
+- Authorization Code flow
 - Client Credentials flow

-### Authentication Code flow
+### Authorization Code flow

 ---